China's Ai Weiwei bemoans block on his "Gangnam" parody

 "When a society constantly demands that everyone should abandon this right, then the society becomes a society without creativity.
 It can never become a happy society."

-Ai, whose 81-day detention last year sparked an international outcry, has regularly criticized the government for what he sees as its flouting of the rule of law and the rights of citizens.
+Ai, whose 81-day detention last year sparked an international outcry, has regularly criticised the government for what he sees as its flouting of the rule of law and the rights of citizens.

 Last month, a court upheld a $2.4 million tax evasion fine against him, ending a long legal battle with the authorities.
 He can be jailed if he does not pay.